haseeb-heaven/auto-filer-pro/README.md

 - `langchain`: langchain is a Python package that helps to build AI models that can understand and interpret language.
 AI AutoFiler Pro uses langchain to initialize the AI model with parameters and to run the query using AI and language processing capabilities.

 - `speech_recognition`: speech_recognition is a Python package that helps to convert speech to text.
 AI AutoFiler Pro uses speech_recognition to record voice input from the user and convert it to text.</br>

+- `Text to speech`: The 'gtts' (Google Text-to-Speech) is a Python library that provides a simple way to generate speech from text using Google's Text-to-Speech API.
+With 'gtts', you can convert any written text into spoken words in a variety of languages and voices.

 To install the required Python packages, run `pip install -r requirements.txt` in the command line.

 ## Features